 There are several other monuments you can visit outside the city, we had some bad weather and decided to explore locally, but you can also visit the Ateshgah of Baku of “Fire Temple of Baku” which was a Zoroastrian temple.

-You can either hire a guide, or you can go on your own as it easy to explore with Uber being so cheap.
+You can either hire a guide, or you can go on your own as it is easy to explore with Uber being so cheap.

 I wanted to visit Yanar Dag which is a natural phenomenon as natural gas fire blazes continuously on a hillside on the Absheron Peninsula.